gribbletog/summit-status/README.md

 **Responsibilities:**
 - Renders list of SessionCard components
-- **Filters moved to overlay** (triggered from header button)
+- Receives filtered sessions from App.jsx
+- No local filter state (all managed by App)

 **Filter Component:**
 - `SessionListFilters` - Separate component with all filter controls
-- Rendered inside filter overlay in `App.jsx`
+- Rendered inside filter overlay in `App.jsx` (not in SessionList itself)
+- Overlay triggered by header filter button
+- Includes WIP toggle if WIP overrides exist

 **WIP Integration:**
-- Shows WIP toggle if WIP overrides exist
+- Passes `showWIPData`, `onToggleWIPData`, `wipCount` props
-- Passes `onEditWIP` handler to SessionCard
+- Passes `onEditWIP` handler to SessionCard for WIP editing

 ---